-Within this subject we aim to promote wellbeing of students, produce guidance and advice on a range of subjects such as relationships and sex, drugs and alcohol, personal safety, financial responsibility and careers guidance.
-Our intention is to empower students and promote equal opportunities, self-esteem and emotional wellbeing.
+Within this subject we aim to promote wellbeing of pupils, produce guidance and advice on a range of subjects such as relationships and sex, drugs and alcohol, personal safety, financial responsibility and careers guidance.
+Our intention is to empower pupils and promote equal opportunities, self-esteem and emotional wellbeing.

-At Key Stage 4, students will examine in-depth issues concerning personal safety and behaviour within school and the wider community so that we can ensure students are well equipped for life beyond Haughton, Education Village.
+At Key Stage 4, pupils will examine in-depth issues concerning personal safety and behaviour within school and the wider community so that we can ensure pupils are well equipped for life beyond Haughton, Education Village.
 The PSHE unit runs alongside the new RE scheme of work which focuses on debating and discussing issues surrounding drugs and alcohol education, sex and relationships, managing finances and exam stress.